-- ✤ waste minimization, classification and segregation, - ✤ model templates ready to use for waste tracking during transport and storage, - criteria to establish temporary storage on site and pre-identification of possible intermediate and long-term storage sites, - assessment tool to identify the best treatment process or disposal options in the country for each type of waste.
+- waste minimization, classification and segregation; - by model templates ready to use for waste tracking during transport and storage; - criteria to establish temporary storage on site and pre-identification of possible intermediate and long-term storage sites; - sassessment tool to identify the best treatment process or disposal options in the country for each type of waste.

-→ Nature of waste product covered by the OSWMP.

-→ Type and magnitude of incident covered by the OSWMP.
+- → Nature of waste product covered by the OSWMP. - → Type and magnitude of incident covered by the OSWMP. - Recommendations to develop this subsection

-Refer to Questionnaire of REMPEC, Section 1, Questions 1-1, 1-2 and Section 2, Question 2-3
+Refer to Questionnaire of REMPEC.
+Section 1, Questions 1-1, 1-2 and Section 2, Question 2-3